computerartmaker/computerartmaker.github.io/README.md

 - 'd' dotty (mousehover) press/TOGGLE (on/off)
 - 'a' fan (mousedown) press/TOGGLE (on/off)

+- toggle any colour to return to default blue
 - 'w' change strokeColor to white
 - 'r' change strokeColor to red
+- 'b' change strokeColor to black
 - '+' and '-' to change StrokeWidth

 #todo
-- configure 'b' blue/black fontColor toggle
 - draw diagonal straight line